Wingers play a special role in many positions in football. Players who play in this position typically have great pace and superb dribbling ability.

 2. Vinicius Jr.

-However, Brazilian winger Vinicius Junior remains in the top five of the best wingers in world football currently, and it’s a testament to the growth of the resilient forward who played his first FIFA World Cup for Brazil in Qatar.
+The Brazilian winger Vinicius Junior remains in the top two of the best wingers in world football currently, and it’s a testament to the growth of the resilient forward who played his first FIFA World Cup for Brazil in Qatar.

-The 23-year-old has only scored one time in three La Liga games this season, but a lot is still expected from the player whose greatest strength is not necessarily speed but his dribbling and finishing.
+The 23-year-old has only scored one time in twice in the 2024 Copa America, but a lot is still expected from the player whose greatest strength is not necessarily speed, but his dribbling and finishing.

-He is expected to be a huge drive in Real Madrid’s attack this year, and by next season, he could be troubling defenders alongside Kylian Mbappe if and when he joins Real Madrid.
+He is expected to be a huge drive in Real Madrid’s attack this year, and by next season, he could be troubling defenders alongside Kylian Mbappé when he joins Real Madrid.

 Under Carlo Ancelotti, the Brazilian has improved a lot in his decision-making, positional sense, movement, and close control, which has made him not just one of the best left-wingers in football but also among the top wingers in the world right now.